Continuing a fixed term tenancy fact sheet

 There are three ways a fixed term tenancy can continue:

-- extend the existing fixed term agreement by agreeing on a new finishing date, or
+- extend the existing fixed term agreement by agreeing on a new end date, or

 - enter into a new fixed term agreement, or

-- do nothing and allowing the agreement to revert to a periodic agreement.
+- do nothing and allow the agreement to convert to a periodic agreement.

 Extend the existing fixed term agreement